What is a Foodbank?

-Anyone who has a need who lives in the Okehampton area.
+Anyone who has a need who lives in the Okehampton and the surrounding area.

 What food is provided?

-A food parcel contains enough food for 3-4 days and includes tea, biscuits and cereal as well as pasta and tinned food.
-We can only provide non-perishable food.
+A food parcel contains enough food for seven days and includes tea, biscuits and cereal as well as pasta and tinned food.
+We also aim to provide some fresh produce.

 How many parcels can someone get?

 Our main aim is to help people in crisis and so normally 3 parcels are provided, but in special circumstances more can be provided.